ibm-cloud-docs/codeengine/deploy.md

    If you choose to not save your key to a file, you must record the apikey that is displayed when you create it.
 You cannot retrieve it later.
    {: important}

 2. After you create your API key, add registry access to {{site.data.keyword.codeengineshort}}.
-To add access to {{site.data.keyword.registryshort}} with the CLI, use the `registry create` command to create an image registry access secret.
-For example, create registry access to a {{site.data.keyword.registryshort}} instance called `myregistry` that is at `us.icr.io` that uses the IAM API key:
+To add access to {{site.data.keyword.registryshort}} with the CLI, use the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command to create an image registry access secret.
+For example, the following `registry create` command creates registry access to a {{site.data.keyword.registryshort}} instance called `myregistry` that is at `us.icr.io` that uses the IAM API key:

    ```
    ibmcloud ce registry create --name myregistry --server us.icr.io --username iamapikey --password APIKEY